VaibhavSys/vaibhav-studio-old/content/posts/understanding-swapiness/index.md

 title = "Understanding and Adjusting Swapiness in Linux: A Comprehensive Guide"

 +++
-# Understanding and Adjusting Swappiness in Linux
+## Introduction

 Swappiness is a Linux kernel parameter that defines how aggressively the system uses the swap file.
 The higher the `swappiness` value, the more aggressive the system will be in using the swap file, and vice versa.
 In this article, we'll cover what `swappiness` is, how to check its current value, and how to adjust it.
+Also check out our article on \[creating a swap file\[(/posts/linux-create-swap/) in Linux.

 ## What is Swappiness?